This is the complete beginner’s guide to intermittent fasting.

 - Seltzer water

 One low calorie drink I would not recommend is diet soda.
-Even though it has zero calories, the artificial sweeteners (like aspartame) tend to cause insulin resistance and promote weight gain over time.
-So they’re not helping you achieve your goals.
+Even though it has zero calories, the artificial sweeteners (like aspartame) are associated with insulin resistance and weight gain over time.
+So they’re likely not helping you achieve your goals.

 (There are some better sweetener options, like stevia for example.
 But any sweetener can stimulate cravings, or hunger, so be careful with them when you’re fasting!)